architecture residential salem residence

 The project was taken through construction drawings and bidding.

-However, sudden changes in the market and rising construction costs made construction impossible at that time.
+Sudden changes in the market and rising construction costs made the Client decide not to build.

 unless noted otherwise all images copyright d. holmes chamberlin jr architect llc